 The face order is: right, left, top, bottom, front, back.
 This layout is used by the NVIDIA DDS Photoshop plugin

-This mode imports and exports the 360° photo as 6 single files, representing the 6 faces of the cube.
+This imports and exports the 360° photo as 6 single files, representing the 6 faces of the cube.

 This projection is used in 3D apps for reflectionmapping.